IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 The multiplicative increase is restricted directly after a congestion event and the restriction is gradually relaxed as the time since last congested increased.
-The restriction makes the reference window growth to be no faster than additive increase when congestion continusly occurs.
+The restriction makes the reference window growth to be no faster than additive increase when congestion continuously occurs.
 For L4S operation this means that the SCReAMv2 algorithm will adhere to the 2 marked data units per RTT equilibrium at steady state congestion, with the exception of the case below.